valentinbiz/benchIt/README.md

 ## Overview

-BenchIt's mission is to combat loneliness by connecting individuals in their local community through the shared experience of sitting on a bench.
+BenchIt's mission is to combat loneliness by connecting individuals in their local community through the shared experience of sitting on a bench 👨‍👩‍👧‍👦
 BenchIt is a [React Native](https://reactnative.dev/) app for booking and managing bench sessions to meet new people or old friends.
 With the ability to upload local benches and share the worlds love for benches in endless.

 ## Technologies